Signpost

 Steady practice.

-An image, quote, or provocation in Signal.
-Something to sit with.
+An image, quote, story, or question to sit with during the week.

-A question or resource that deepens Tuesday's drop.
+A question or resource that helps the conversation go a little deeper.

 as anchors